ElrieM/CI_MS2_Sudoku-Game/README.md

 This website was created for Sudoku enthusiasts, offering an opportunity to improve puzzle completion times and the challenge of completing a puzzle within a fixed average completion time at easy, medium and difficult levels.

-### 1.1.1 Target audience
+### Target audience

 - New Sudoku players interested looking for a new hobby.
 - Returning palyers looking to improve their puzzle completion times and practice techniques.
 - Players who want to challenge themselves to complete a puzzle within a limited period of time.

-### 1.1.2 User Stories

-#### First Time Visitor Goals

-  1. As a First Time Visitor, As a Returning Visitor, I want to easily navigate from the landing page to the game (challenge / practice).
-  2. As a First Time Visitor, I want to have access to and learn the rules.
-  3. As a First Time Visitor, I want to view hints and tips on how best to approach the game.
-  4. As a First Time Visitor,I want to practice different puzzles to improve my completion times.
-  5. As a First Time Visitor,  I want to have access new puzzles on demand.
-  6. As a First Time Visitor, I want to see the solved puzzle if I get stuck.

-#### Returning / Frequent Visitor Goals

-  7. As a Returning / Frequent Visitor, I want to easily navigate from the landing page to the game (challenge / practice).
-  8. As a Returning / Frequent Visitor, I want to view hints and tips to improve my game completion times.
-  9. As a Returning / Frequent Visitor, I want to have access new puzzles on demand.
-  10. As a Returning / Frequent Visitor, I want to complete games with a time limit to compare my times to the average.
-  11. As a Returning / Frequent Visitor, I want to be able to change the background to my preference (dark / light / colourful).

-#### Site Owner Goals

-  12. As the Site Owner, I want to attract and retain users and ultimately replace their paper games.
-  13. As the Site Owner, I want to make it easy and convenient for users to send suggestions for improvement or bug reports to a dedicated mailbox, thereby improving the chances of them returning.

 ## 1.2 Scope Plane

 ### 1.2.1 Requirements and functional specifications

 - Header and Footer
-  - Simple header with Logo that returns to landing page
+  - Simple header with Logo that returns to landing page and dropdown menu
-  - Footer with icons, navigates
-    -  Home (landing page) - best practice,
-    -  Settings popover - change theme
+  - Hamburger menu on all device sizes
-    -  Contact page - report bugs / suggestions or contact
+  - Footer with icons, navigates to Home (landing page), Settings popover (change theme), Contact page (report bugs / suggestions or contact)
-- Landing page
-  - Large and clearly visible buttons to navigate to practice game / challenge game / rules
+- Landing page - Large and clearly visible buttons to navigate to practice game / challenge game / rules
 - Practice game page
   - Randomly generated puzzle, covering majority of page
   - Number input cells to select / type answers